WPF Grants for Fletcher Students

-In AY 2020-2021, WPF will support funding requests for speaker honoraria and other expenses for events sponsored by Fletcher School student groups administered through Fletcher or individual student initiatives that are associated with an established Fletcher School center or organization.
-This does not including funding for individual student travel for seminars or conferences.
+WPF welcomes funding requests for speaker honoraria and other expenses for events sponsored by established Fletcher School student groups.
+Please note: these funds are not for individual student travel for seminars or conferences.

 - All events must be held within the same fiscal year (July 1 – June 30) in which the application is made.
 Any event that is delayed beyond the fiscal year will need to re-apply for funds the subsequent year.

 - We highly encourage groups to plan Spring semester programs to take place before April 30th.